-- When the foreleg and the hind leg on the same side move almost on the same beat, the walk tends to become an almost lateral movement.
-This irregularity, which might become an ambling movement, is a serious deterioration of the pace. - The following walks are recognised: Medium walk, Collected walk, Extended walk and Free walk.
-There should always be a clear difference in the attitude and over tracking in these variations.
+When the foreleg and the hind leg on the same side are moved forwards and set down at the same time (or almost at the same time) will this lead to a serious deterioration of the pace.
+The walk tends to become an almost lateral movement, so called "pacing" or "ambling".

+The following walk tempi are recognised: Collected walk, Medium walk, Extended walk, and Free walk.
+There should always be a clear difference in the attitude and overtracking in these variations.